 Please review the Pre-award Services document; as with the ISU implementation of Streamlyne the timeline for services has changed.
 The timelines are outlined below:

-Level 1: For projects with standard guidelines and forms, submit a Service Request (SR) to request support at least 15 business days (3 weeks) prior to the sponsor’s deadline.
+Level 1: For projects with standard guidelines and forms, submit a Service Request (SR) to request support at least five business days (1 week) before the OSPA deadline for the initial review.

-Level 2: For projects with standard guidelines and forms that include subcontracts, submit a Service Request (SR) to request support at least 25 business days (5 weeks) prior to the sponsor’s deadline.
+Level 2: For projects with standard guidelines and forms and proposals, including subcontracts, submit a Service Request (SR) to request support at least ten business days (2 weeks) before the OSPA deadline for the initial review.

 Service Requests submitted after these deadlines will be evaluated; ERI support may be limited.